 Win a Nissan Livina X-Gear worth R193 700!

-For more information on the Nissan Livina X-Gear go to www.nissan.co.za.
+For more information on the Livina X-Gear visit www.nissan.co.za.

-To stand a chance to win a new Nissan Livina X-Gear read this article to find the answer to the question.
+To stand a chance to win a new Nissan Livina X-Gear read this article as well as next week’s advertorial (in the issue of 13 December) to find the answers to the questions.

 This week’s question: What size alloy wheels does Jan’s Nissan Livina X-Gear have?

 SMS Livina1, your answer and name to 34923 or go to facebook.com/YOUMAGAZINESA to view Jan's recipes and to register to stand a chance to win a Nissan Livina X-Gear.